AidanConn/GradeLens/README.md

   ```bash
   source venv/bin/activate
   ```
-  before installing packages or starting the backend server.

-- **CORS Issues**
+- **CORS Issues:**
-  If the frontend can’t communicate with the backend, check CORS settings in your FastAPI code (e.g., `main.py`).
-Adjust allowed origins as needed.
+  If the frontend cannot communicate with the backend, review the CORS settings in your FastAPI code (e.g., in `main.py`).
+Adjust the allowed origins if needed.

 ---

 ## 2. Running via Docker and Docker Compose

-If you prefer to avoid installing local Python or Node.js environments, you can run the entire stack with Docker Compose.
+If you prefer not to install local Python or Node.js environments, you can run the entire stack using Docker Compose.
 Make sure you have:

-- **Docker** installed and running
+- **Docker** installed and running.
-- **Docker Compose** installed (often bundled with Docker Desktop)
+- **Docker Compose** installed (often bundled with Docker Desktop).

 ### 2.1 Docker Compose Setup

-1. **Clone the Repository** (if you haven’t already)
+1. **Clone the Repository** (if not already done)
    ```bash
    git clone https://github.com/your-username/GradeLens.git
    cd GradeLens